johnwils/meteor-react-material-template/README.md

 ## Routing and redirects
 React Router 5 `props` are accessible in every top level 'page' component.
-This allows any page to access react router's 'redirect' functions and url params, etc. These can be passed onto any further components.
+This allows any page to access react router's 'redirect' functions and url params, etc. These values can be passed onto any further components or React Router hooks can be used.

-Also React Router's `withProps` HOC provides the same functionality to any component.

 ## Folder structure